wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    The knowledge base can be built by extracting questions and answers from your semi-structured content, including FAQs, manuals, and documents.

-   QnA Maker limits control the size of Knowledge base.
+   <strong>QnA Maker limits</strong> control the size of Knowledge base.

    <a name="QnA_Maker"></a>